 - Pass the balloon: Position your baby near a sofa or furniture and while she is standing with the support of the sofa, push a balloon towards her and encourage her to tap it back to you.
 If she isn’t completely confident to stand and do this, you can allow her to sit and do the same.
 You can tap the balloon higher to prompt her to pull up to reach for it.
 You can even try to place the balloon near her feet and teach her to kick it away.
 This will help develop hand-eye coordination and also build up core muscles.

 - Wheelbarrow walk: Place your baby on her tummy on a rug or a soft mat.
 As she lies on her tummy pull her up holding her trunk and the legs and hold on to her with care as she slowly walks on her hands.
 This is an important activity to build upper body strength in babies.

 - As your baby is learning to walk, you will need to take the right precaution and make the best choices to promote her development.
 Here are a few tips that you will need to keep in mind.

 - Don’t get a walker.
-Walks are not necessary and may even prevent your baby from learning to walk properly as her hips and torso is tightly held at all times.
+Walkers are not necessary and may even prevent your baby from learning to walk properly as her hips and torso is tightly held at all times.
 They may even be dangerous and cause injuries to the baby.

 - You can use jumpers within a limit for your baby.
 Although better than walkers, they do come with their potential risks, especially if the baby isn’t watched.
 Overuse of jumpers may even lead to the baby not learning how to develop motor skills necessary to walk.